 Apollo, being the god of music, was admired by all the Muses and anyone who listened to him.
 But Apollo was challenged by the satyr, Marsyas.
 As the god of music, Apollo decided to prove him wrong.
 So, a competition was set and the Muses were invited to be the judges.
 Muses declared Apollo to be the winner.
 But Apollo was still upset at the audacity of the satyr and flayed the poor being and nailed his skin.

-Another similar thing happened when there was yet another music competition among Pan and Apollo.
+Another similar thing happened when there was yet another music competition between Pan and Apollo.
 Apollo defeated him clearly.
 Everyone present there declared Apollo to be unbeatable, except for King Midas, who thought Pan was better than Apollo.
-Midas had no idea who he was voting against and as a consequence his ears were changed into those of a donkey by Apollo.
+Midas had no idea who he was voting against and as a consequence, his ears were changed into those of a donkey by Apollo.

 The Last Competition

-The king of Cyprus also dared to be a better flute player than Apollo, and clearly he seemed unaware of two previous competitions and their results.
+The king of Cyprus also boasted to be a better flute player than Apollo, and clearly, he seemed unaware of two previous competitions and their results.
 Ultimately, he lost to Apollo.
-It is said that he committed suicide or maybe he was killed by the God.
+It is said that he committed suicide or maybe he was killed by the god.